andersla/phnmnl-plugin-KubeNow/README.md

 - **`cloudflare_token`**: an authentication token that you can generate from the Cloudflare web interface
 - **`cloudflare_domain`**: a zone that you created in your Cloudflare account.
 This typically matches your domain name (e.g. somedomain.com)

-*Galaxy* (In the `provision` sub-section of the terraform.tfvars config file)
+*Galaxy* - (In the `provision` sub-section of the terraform.tfvars config file)
 - **`galaxy_admin_email`**: the local galaxy admin (you?)
 - **`galaxy_admin_password`**: min 6 characters admin password

-*Jupyter*
-In the provision-section of the terraform.tfvars config file
+*Jupyter* - (In the `provision` sub-section of the terraform.tfvars config file) In the provision-section of the terraform.tfvars config file
 - **`jupyter_password`**: password for your notebook

-*Kubernetes dashboard*
-In the provision-section of the terraform.tfvars config file
+*Kubernetes dashboard* - (In the `provision` sub-section of the terraform.tfvars config file) In the provision-section of the terraform.tfvars config file
 - **`dashboard_username`**: username to access your kubernetes dashboard
 - **`dashboard_password`**: password for your kubernetes dashboard

 **Once you are done with your settings you are ready to deploy the cluster:**

-Now you need to source your openstack-rc-credentials file
+Now you need to source your openstack-rc-credentials file:

     source /path/to/openstack/credentials